Are you in Canada? Click here to proceed to the HK Canada website.

 All ancillaries are free to adopting instructors through HKPropel.

 Instructor guide.
-Includes chapter objectives, outlines, teaching ideas, supplemental readings, and solutions to the photo learning activities presented in the book.
+Includes sample syllabi, chapter objectives, outlines, teaching ideas, supplemental readings, and solutions to the photo learning activities presented in the book.
 Also provided is an overview of the chapter activities, labs, and Motor Control in Everyday Actions narratives that are available to students.

 Test package.
 Contains 389 questions in true-false, matching, fill-in-the-blank, essay and short-answer, and multiple-choice formats.
 The files may be downloaded for integration with a learning management system or printed for use as paper-based tests.
 Instructors may also create their own customized quizzes or tests from the test bank questions to assign to students directly through HKPropel.
 Multiple-choice and true-false questions are automatically graded, and instructors can review student scores in the platform.